 As ice begins to form around the surface of the water, it creates an icy cover over the cube tray (you’ve likely seen this if you’ve ever impatiently tried to remove ice too early from the tray–there’s still a pocket of water in the middle of the cube).
 As the water begins to freeze, certain gases try to escape in the form of a bubble.
 When the bubble reaches the surface of the cube, it is trapped by the already frozen layer.
 This is what causes the cloudy, white center in the ice.

 Ice machines that produce crystal, clear ice use an entirely different freezing process.
 Under counter machines make ice by freezing the ice layer by layer, forcing gasses and impurities out.
 No gas bubbles are trapped inside.

-If you want to enjoy clear ice at home, we suggest investing in an under counter ice machine by Scotsman, U-Line, Sub-Zero, Whirlpool or KitchenAid.
+If you want to enjoy clear ice at home, we suggest investing in an under counter ice machine by Scotsman, U-Line, and Sub-Zero.
 These brands offer some of the best residential ice machines on the market.

 Important Note: When making your purchase, be sure to read the product description and look for the “clear ice promise.”